biswa2005/biswa2005/README.md

 🎓 I'm a passionate software developer and open-source contributor, currently contributing at **GirlScript Summer of Code 2024**.

 🚀 I love coding, collaborating, and contributing to meaningful projects.
-I'm constantly exploring new technologies and strengthening my skills in **Web Development**, **Backend Technologies**, and **Machine Learning**.
+I'm constantly exploring new technologies and strengthening my skills in **Web Development**, **Backend Technologies**, and [...]

 ---